 Clients often have resistance to the idea of setting goals.
 For them, the word “goal” brings heavy emotional baggage like SHOULD and HAVE TO and SET IN STONE, especially when written down.

 I find it more empowering to think of goals as “intentions” or “choices.”
 In doing so, I shift my relationship to goal setting from my head to my heart.
 This reframe to intentions or choices frees clients to look within their heart for what they want and then invite the head to do what it does best—design the actions and follow through for manifesting the desired result.

 Do We Need to Write Down Our Goals?

 Research has shown the exponential power of setting goals and writing them down.
 A Harvard University study followed MBA students and found that only three percent of them wrote down their goals.
 After ten years, they were earning ten times more than the 97 percent who never wrote down their goals.

 As a life coach, I assist my clients in looking first within their heart for what they want, identifying meaningful goals, and aligning them with their core values.

 This archery story also says to me, “Leverage your strengths.”
-Or, put another way, “Live true to the essence of who you are, and when you do, life lines up with more freedom, flow, ease, and joy — – success and fulfillment.”
+Or, put another way, “Live true to the essence of who you are, and when you do, life lines up with more freedom, flow, ease, and joy — and more success and fulfillment.”
 That guiding principle has become my life message.
 It’s the message that I gleaned from my workaholic breakdown and breakthrough to healing.
-I hit the bull’s eye when my healing process led me to founding my “Living Your Vision ®” process (a transformational process for people helping live true to their vision, purpose and values), and then subsequently to discovering coaching, and founding my coaching school.
+I hit the bull’s eye when my healing process led me to founding my “Living Your Vision ®” process (a transformational process for people helping live true to their vision, purpose ,and values), and then subsequently discovering coaching and founding my coaching school.
 It was an unfolding path.
 Was that achieving a goal without setting a goal?
 No, it was my underlying intention, desire, and commitment (goal) for a greater quality of life that was my driving force forward.